What are you doing today?

 My experience as an SI scholar has helped me to grow as a leader and taught me that true leadership comes from within.
 Serving as chairperson of my local Network for Future Global Leaders played a big part in this – acting as a driving force, pushing me to look inwards, and then make use of these new-found resources and skills.

-Being an SI scholar means securing a lifelong connection with a global network of inspirational and outstanding leaders and change-makers.
+Being an SI scholarship holder means securing a lifelong connection with a global network of inspirational and outstanding leaders and change-makers.
 For me, it is a daily reminder about who you are and where you are headed.
 It’s a precious and unlimited source of inspiration, support and opportunities.

 I warmly encourage ambitious young professionals to apply for an SI scholarship because it is a unique way to unleash your leadership potential and become part of a global network of leaders and change-makers.